๐Ÿ’ฐCapitalism

 Human Capital

-• Requires investment in schooling, apprenticeships, and experience—just like physical capital requires investment
+• Requires investment in schooling, apprenticeships, and on-the-job experience, just like physical capital requires investment in construction and maintenance.

 Knowledge

-• Non-rivalrous resource—unlike land or capital, knowledge can be shared without being depleted
+• Non-rivalrous resource.
+Unlike land or capital, knowledge can be shared without being depleted.
+If you teach someone a technique, you still have that knowledge yourself.

-• Accumulates over time, which is why technological progress tends to accelerate rather than remain constant
+• Accumulates over time, which is why technological progress tends to accelerate rather than remain constant.
+Each discovery builds on previous ones.

-Compare: Human Capital vs. Knowledge—human capital is embodied in specific workers (you can't transfer someone's surgical skills), while knowledge can be codified and shared (a surgical textbook).
+Compare: Human Capital vs. Knowledge: human capital is embodied in specific workers (you can't transfer someone's surgical skills to another person), while knowledge can be codified and shared (a surgical textbook).
 Both drive productivity, but they behave differently in markets.

 Capital Distinctions: Physical vs. Financial